Dawnthedemon/orionengine-psp/README.md

 a modular game engine for the psp!

 Planned:
-lua as a pre-compiled scripting language.
+lua as a pre-compiled/post-compiled scripting language.
 C as a post-compiled programming language support for add-ons using C.
 Developer/Debug mode in-game.